Research

 Treatment of Attention-deficit hyperactivity disorder (ADHD) --- a neurodevelopmental disorder associated with inattention and hyperactivity --- primarily consists of the prescription of stimulant medication.
 To study the relationship between stimulant medication and labor market outcomes in people with ADHD, I use linked employment and pharmaceutical data from the Medical Expenditure Panel Survey (MEPS) and leverage individual-level variation to estimate a two-way fixed effects regression.
 I find limited evidence to support a causal relationship between prescription behavior and employment, real wages, or weekly labor hours.

-Trust and AI (with Ethan Holdahl, Conner Weigand, and Jiabin Wu) (in progress)
+Does AI Facilitate Trust?
+An Experimental Study with ChatGPT (with Ethan Holdahl, Conner Weigand, and Jiabin Wu) (in progress)